jgm/pandoc/doc/using-the-pandoc-api.md

 Note that `PandocIO` is an instance of `MonadIO`, so you can use `liftIO` to perform arbitrary IO operations inside a pandoc conversion chain.

+`readMarkdown` is polymorphic in its second argument, which can be any type that is an instance of the `ToSources` typeclass.
+You can use `Text`, as in the example above.
+But you can also use `[(FilePath, Text)]`, if the input comes from multiple files and you want to track source positions accurately.

 # Options